Academany/FabAcademy-Handbook/local_instructor_and_remote_guru_responsibilities_.md

 ## Managing Final Projects

 Local Instructors also help students manage their time and provide guidance towards the creation of feasible final projects that can be accomplished by each student (students have different skill sets) within the duration of the course.
+The advice you will hear many times is to develop your project in a spiral.
+Small successes that you can build on will lead you to successful completion.

-Local instructors and Remote Gurus must work with the students to ensure they have everything in stock, or that they order well enough in advance.
-You must also leave a little room in the budget for final project supplies.
+Local instructors and Remote Gurus will ensure they have everything in stock, or that they order well enough in advance.

-**Your project must:**

-* be your own design

-* include an input device and an output device and two other digital fabrication processes

-* include 2D and 3D design

-* have a mechanical design aspect

-* have a license and a plan for distribution

-* fabricate, assemble and program a microcontroller board

-* all files must be linked and available:

-    * bill of materials (BOM), preferably with part numbers

-    * electronics design files (Eagle schematic and board/.cad - whatever used)

-    * code

-    * fabrication files
+**Your project must match the minimum requirements outlined in the [Assignments document](http://docs.academany.org/FabAcademy-Assessment/_book/)**

 ## Group Final Projects:

 Must show clearly "decomposable" tasks for each student.

-This means, each student must complete a complete system that demonstrates that they individually completed all of the final project minimum requirements listed above for a final project.
+This means, each student must complete a complete system that demonstrates that they individually completed all of the final project minimum requirements for a final project.
 It is not a division of work.

 ## Final Project Budget: Ideally $10+ , not $100+

-General rule:

-* Do not buy what you can recycle
-* Make parts, where possible instead of buying.
-Even the precision and the quality of the manufactured part will not match the commercially available it is preferable that you design and fabricate your own parts.